material-components/material-components-ios/components/Typography/README.md

 ### Font
 Select a font most appropriate to its usage and set it as your label's font.
-All fonts are returned from class methods beginning with the font's material design type style and ending with 'Font'.
+All fonts are returned from class methods beginning with the font's Material Design type style and ending with 'Font'.
 Material Typography should be used consistently throughout the entire UI.

 ### Opacity
-Each font has a respective opacity (alpha) value returned by class methods beginning with the font's material design type style and ending with 'FontOpacity'.
+Each font has a respective opacity (alpha) value returned by class methods beginning with the font's Material Design type style and ending with 'FontOpacity'.
 These CGFloats should be set on the label's alpha property.
 If animating alpha, it should be the maximum value reached.

 ## Type Sizes and Opacities

-`MDCTypography` provides a `UIFont` font and a `CGFloat` opacity for each of the standard type settings in the material design specifications.
+`MDCTypography` provides a `UIFont` font and a `CGFloat` opacity for each of the standard type settings in the Material Design specifications.

 ### Material design type styles and their respective `MDCTypography` methods